-In April 2015, the FASB issued Accounting Standards Update 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03").
-ASU 2015-03 simplifies the presentation of debt issuance costs.
-ASU 2015-03 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2015, which was our fiscal year beginning February 1, 2016.
-The Company adopted this guidance in the first quarter of fiscal 2017.
+In January 2016, the FASB issued Accounting Standards Update 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01").
+ASU 2016-01 supersedes the guidance to classify equity securities with readily determinable fair values into different categories reducing the number of items that are recognized in other comprehensive income as well as simplifying the impairment assessment of equity investments without readily determinable fair values.
+ASU 2016-01 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, which is our fiscal year that began on February 1, 2018 (fiscal 2019).
+The Company adopted this guidance in the first quarter of fiscal 2019.
 The adoption of this standard did not have a material impact on our results of operations or disclosures.

-In April 2015, the FASB issued Accounting Standards Update 2015-05, "Intangibles - Goodwill and Other - Internal Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement" ("ASU 2015-05").
-ASU 2015-05 provides guidance about whether a cloud computing arrangement includes a software license.
-ASU 2015-05 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2015, which was our fiscal year beginning February 1, 2016.
-The Company adopted this guidance in the first quarter of fiscal 2017.
+In August 2016, the FASB issued Accounting Standards Update 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments" ("ASU 2016-15").
+ASU 2016-15 clarifies the presentation and classification in the statement of cash flows.
+ASU 2016-15 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, which is our fiscal year that began on February 1, 2018 (fiscal 2019).
+The Company adopted this guidance in the first quarter of fiscal 2019.
 The adoption of this standard did not have a material impact on our results of operations or disclosures.